Suppose we have my usual hierarchy of types,

 IEnumerable<Animal>, it cannot be assigned to a variable of type

 Giraffe to be chosen because that’s what the spec says:

 If among the remaining candidate types Uj there is a unique type V from which there is an implicit conversion to all the other candidate types, then Xi is fixed to V.

 That’s a long-standing typo that has never been fixed in the spec; the intended wording was “to which”, not “from which”.

 It might seem strange to choose the larger type here; why not choose the more specific type if you can?
-We designed the type inference algorithm for C# 3, which did not have covariance or contravariance2 and so it was a bit of a moot point; the spec said that in the unlikely event of a conflict, choose the larger type.
+We designed the type inference algorithm for C# 3, which did not have covariance or contravariance (except for array type covariance) and so it was a bit of a moot point; the spec said that in the unlikely event of a conflict, choose the larger type.
 When C# 4 came along and added contravariance I made the case that we ought to choose the more specific type, because now there were scenarios where it actually might work, but we ultimately decided to stick with the existing algorithm.
 We then promptly wrote that algorithm down wrong in the spec.
 Whoops.